 Fish is a great, easily digestible protein source for dogs.
 Especially for dogs following digestive upsets or with liver or kidney disease, whilst being relatively low in saturated fats and empty calories (good for weight control).

-This fact alone makes fish a fantastic source of nutrition for dogs.
+These facts alone makes fish a fantastic source of nutrition for dogs.

 The real advantage to fish in your dog's diet though is its ability to impart so many good vitamins and healthy properties without the increased risk of weight gain or a protein overload causing your dog's internal organs to have to work harder to process the food.

-Remember, every dog is different, and there are certain factors to consider when determining the diet program that will fit the needs of his specific age, size and lifestyle.
-However, there are also general rules that owners must follow to ensure that their pets are getting the balanced food and supplementation that their body requires.
+Remember, every dog is different, and there are certain factors to consider when determining what diet will best suit your dog's age, size and lifestyle.
+However, there are also general rules that you can follow to make sure your pet is getting a balanced diet and all they need.

 Years ago, when such a variety of dog nutrition wasn't available, dogs were fed foods that were most plentiful in the region.
-In the arctic, dogs were fed mostly fish and whale blubber; in the southern United States, a dog's diet consisted mainly of cornbread; in Europe, potatoes were the main fare.
-These diets led to diseases such as black tongue (pelegra in humans), rickets, and other less commonly known ailments, many of them fatal.
+In the Arctic, dogs were fed mostly fish and whale blubber; in the southern United States, a dog's diet consisted mainly of cornbread; in Europe, potatoes were the main fare.
+These diets led to diseases such as black tongue (pellagra in humans), rickets, and other less commonly known ailments, many of them fatal.